Entherrell/hello-world/README.md

 # hello-world
 tutorial repository

 Hello github!
-I've never coded before, but i've always wanted to learn.
+I've been working to learn Python.
-I hope one day i can make games for a living, so this is my new beginning!
+I hope one day I can become a data analyst, so this is my path forward!

+Programs:
+  Text Editor Atom
+  Anaconda IDE
+  Jupyter Notebook
+  Gitbash